w3f/polkadot-wiki/docs/build-protocol-info.md

 - Runtime upgrade vs. hard fork

-Runtime upgrades allow Polkadot to change the logic of the chain without the need for a hard fork which would require node operators to stop their execution and manually upgrade their nodes to the latest Runtime version.
+Runtime upgrades allow Polkadot to change the logic of the chain without the need for a hard fork.
+A hard fork would require node operators to manually upgrade their nodes to the latest Runtime version.
 In a distributed system, this is a complex process to coordinate and communicate.
 Substrate enables Polkadot to perform a “forkless runtime upgrade”  where existing runtime logic is followed to update the Wasm runtime stored on the blockchain to a new version.
 This upgrade is then included in the blockchain itself, meaning that all the nodes on the network execute it.

 - Node upgrade requirements

 Generally there is no need to upgrade your nodes manually after the runtime upgrade as they will automatically start to follow the new logic of the chain.
-However, some runtime upgrades change the transaction version which means certain groups like hardware wallets, exchanges and infrastructure providers need to update their API libraries but not the nodes themselves.
 The only scenario that requires node upgrades would be a change in consensus or networking logic (this information will be available in release notes).
 This happens infrequently.

 - Transaction broadcasting effects